hajira25/hajira25/README.md

 ## 🚀 About Me

-🎓 Final Year Computer Science Engineering student at **Maharaja Institute of Technology, Mysore**
+🎓 Final Year Computer Science Engineering student
 🌱 Currently mastering **Java Full Stack Development**
 💡 Passionate about building impactful solutions using **AI, Web Technologies**
 🌍 Always open to collaboration, learning, and growing as a developer